pv2b/kenny/README.md

 - PmpApiClient is a common library for interacting with the Password Manager Pro API.
 - PmpApiTests contains unit tests for the PmpApiClient library.
+- PmpSqlClient is a common library for interacting with the Password Manager Pro SQL Database

 ## Building / publishing